ari-vedant-jain/protectai_mcp_examples/README.md

 ## Overview

-This repository contains practical examples of how to build applications using the Model Context Protocol (MCP), a standard for communication between AI models and external tools/services.
+This repository contains practical examples of how to secure applications built using the Model Context Protocol (MCP) using Protect AI's Layer platform.
 Each example demonstrates different capabilities and integration patterns.

 ## Examples